intarchboard/program-rfced-future/draft-evolution-process.md

 ### The RFC Approval Board (RFCAB)

 The RFC Approval Board consists of representatives from each RFC stream (at the time of this writing, the IAB, the IETF, the IRTF, and the Indepenent Series), as well as the RS[EA].
-The sole function of this group is to review draft proposals approvedby the RFCWG.
+The sole function of this group is to review draft proposals approved by the RFCWG.
 The RFCAB may choose its chair as it sees fit.
 The group is primarily expected to operate via email and through any necessary tooling.
 A record of all proceedings (no matter the form) will be kept.

 ## Update Process